Personal tools

 • Since there are many different types of data, such as documents, graphs, tables, key-values, etc., the programming model should be able to operate on specific collections of these types.
 Not every type of data can be supported by a particular model, but a model should be optimized for at least one type.

-- Programming Models and Systems for Big Data Analysis
+- Programming Models for Big Data Analytics

-Big data analytics refers to advanced and efficient data mining and machine learning techniques applied to large amounts of data.
 Research work and results in the field of big data analysis are constantly emerging, and more and more new efficient architectures, programming models, systems, and data mining algorithms have been proposed.

-The Big Data programming model represents a programming style that provides an interface paradigm for developers writing Big Data applications and programs.
 Programming models are often a core feature of big data frameworks because they implicitly influence the execution model of big data processing engines and also drive the way users express and build big data applications and programs.

-• MapReduce
+• Workflow

-• Dataflow-Based
+• SQL-like

 Efficient big data management is the grand vision of modern computing as it empowers millions of intelligent, connected devices that can communicate with each other and increasingly control our world.

-Big data analytics is not a single computing paradigm; rather, it serves as an enabling computing technology for various industries such as smart cities, transportation, intelligent systems, energy management systems, healthcare applications, and more.
 Technically, Electronic Health Records (EHR) and eHealth applications are considered as one of the potential examples of Big Data applications, which generate large amounts of data per second and, if processed efficiently, can control the full functionality of electronic devices. health service.

 Therefore, to cope with the growing demand for big data innovation, global data scientists should start to pay attention to advanced big data programming models and algorithms that can quickly learn and automate the big data analysis process in real-time data-intensive applications.